CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-projects.md

 # Helmi Projects on LUMI

 Helmi is accessed through the LUMI environment.
 Users accessing Helmi need to be part of a LUMI project with allocated quantum computing resources.
-The first step is thus to create a LUMI project.
+The first step is to create a LUMI project.
 All LUMI projects require a Principal Investigator serving as the Project Manager.
 A LUMI Project Manager is typically a leader of a research team or other senior researcher.